 Your Practising Certificate

-Applying for a PC – download an application form and read about the different types of Practising Certificates.
+Applying for a Practising Certificate in New South Wales – download an application form and read about the different categories of practising certificates.

-Barristers' applications – procedures for barristers wishing to practise as a solicitor in NSW.
+Barristers' Applications – procedures for barristers wishing to practise as a solicitor in New South Wales.

-Ceasing to practise – read about the notification requirements and how to surrender your Practising Certificate.
+Ceasing to Practise – read about the notification requirements and how to surrender your practising certificate.